-Beacon messages shall only be treated as being from the "same burst" when the associated times are within 2.5 seconds (i.e., 5% of the nominal beacon repetition rate).
+Beacon messages shall only be treated as being from the "same burst" when the associated times are within 2.5 seconds.
 If the associated times for two beacon messages exceeds this threshold, then the messages should be treated as being from separate bursts.
-If the beacon type (e.g., orbitography or operational) is not known, then the repetition rate for operational beacons shall be used.